unlbslk/arch-deckify/README.md

 # 🎮 Arch-Deckify
 A script to easily set up a SteamOS-like gaming environment on Arch Linux.
 This script is designed to bring SteamOS-style session switching to Arch Linux.
 It automates the installation and setup of a **Gaming Mode (Gamescope)** and a **Desktop Mode (Wayland session)**, along with configuration for **SDDM** and several optional components.
+> 🌐 For more information, see the documents page: https://unlbslk.github.io/arch-deckify/
 ## 📌 Features:
 - **Wayland Session Selector**: Allows you to choose a desktop session for your system.
 - **Gamescope Gaming Mode**: Switch to a full-screen gaming experience similar to SteamOS.
 It uses [gamescope-session-steam](https://github.com/ChimeraOS/gamescope-session-steam) (Thanks to ChimeraOS team for this).